MXMxRazer/BrotherHood_FC_Web/README.md

 ## Project Description

-The Brotherhood FC Web Application is designed to serve the needs of the club and its community.
+The FC Web Application is designed to serve the needs of the club and its community.
 The web application is being developed with Angular for the frontend, Spring for the backend, MySQL for database management, and AWS for cloud services.

 ## Major Features

-- **Club Information:** Detailed information about Brotherhood FC, its mission, and its role in the Nepalese community in Canada.
+- **Club Information:** Detailed information about FC Northern Yetis, its mission, and its role in the Nepalese community in Canada.
 - **Championship Goals:** A section dedicated to the club's primary goal of achieving championship titles in football.
 - **Angular CLI Version:** The project was generated with Angular CLI version 16.2.9.